 Like mask dance, drum dance has enjoyed social, religious and cultural significance.
 Drum dance is performed with a frame drum (qilaat) – the dancer beats the frame of the drum, dances and sings.
 The songs are passed on from generation to generation.
 Some songs are myths and stories about animals and people.
 Drum dance may also contain elements of dressing up.
 In some cases, drum dancers may change their appearance, as in mask dance, by putting a stick in their mouth lengthways, so that their cheeks are distended and their voice changes.

-Drum dance was used in its time for many different purposes; during spiritual ceremonies, for entertainment and in social contexts, such as sangkampe (“song battles”).
+Drum dance was used in its time for many different purposes; during spiritual ceremonies, for entertainment and in social contexts, such as song battles.
 These were used as a tool for resolving conflicts.
 Enemies were given the opportunity to express their dissatisfaction with each other through song.
-In some cases, there was a violent dimension to the battle, involving head butts or break-dancing, but the basic idea was to make fun of the counterpart in front of the spectators.
+In some cases, there was a violent dimension to the battle, involving head butts, but the basic idea was to make fun of the counterpart in front of the spectators.
 The social purpose was to clear the air, but in some cases the battle was so humiliating that a loser would decide to move to another village to live.

 As with mask dance, drum dance was disapproved of by Christian missionaries, who regarded the dance as a heathen ritual.
 This meant that drum dance was under threat and came close to disappearing altogether.
 Christianity first came to the west coast, and only later to northern and eastern Greenland, and this is the reason why many songs and drum dances today originate in the north and east, where the tradition was maintained over long periods of time.

 “Drum dance gives you a feeling of being connected with a kind of primordial force – a force I believe we all have within us.
 If you devote yourself to its rhythm and power, you can fall into a sort of trance, which feels like a huge lift in your inner energy.”